+Separation Defined

-Separation Defined Employment with the City of Round Rock may be ended by:
+Employment with the City of Round Rock may be ended by:

-• termination;
+- termination;

-• reduction in force;
+- reduction in force:

-• resignation;
+- resignation;

-• retirement; or
+- retirement; or

-• death.
+- death.

+Resignation Policy

-Resignation Policy While the City would appreciate having at least two weeks' notice of an employee's intent to leave, since all employees serve "at-will," an employee may leave at any time, with or without notice.
+While the City would appreciate having at least two weeks' notice of an employee's intent to leave, since all employees serve "at-will," an employee may leave at any time, with or without notice.
 However, a signed resignation letter should be submitted to the Director and a copy of the letter must be attached to the separation PA.
 Department Directors or designee should provide an Acceptance of Resignation letter to the employee confirming the resignation has been accepted and steps to out process.
 An employee giving less than a two (2) week notice will not receive their accrued vacation leave payout.
 Payout may occur in this instance, if mutually agreed upon between the employee and department management, that two (2) weeks' notice is waived.

+Retirement Policy

-Retirement Policy Employees retiring from the City should communicate in writing their intention to their Director at least thirty (30) days before the intended retirement date (not including leave time to be taken).
+Employees retiring from the City should communicate in writing their intention to their Director at least thirty (30) days before the intended retirement date (not including leave time to be taken).
 Employees' returning to employment after retirement with the City may not be hired into a regular budgeted position.
 Retirees are eligible to work in temporary positions only for short durations.
 Retirees must have a thirty (30) day break in service prior to returning to work.

+Retirement Information

+Employees planning on retiring should contact HR no later than thirty (30) days prior to their retirement date.
+Employees should contact TMRS to begin the retirement process.
+HR must certify the retirement application prior to submitting to TMRS.

-Retirement Information Employees planning on retiring should follow the procedure outlined in the Texas Municipal Retirement System (TMRS) brochure which may be obtained in HRD.
-This brochure contains instructions for establishing retirement credit for military service and unused sick leave.
-Exit Interview Questionnaire When an employee separates from the City, an exit interview must be scheduled with HRD.
+Exit Interview Questionnaire

+When an employee separates from the City, an exit interview must be scheduled with HRD.
 The exit interview must be completed on or before the employee's last day of employment.
 Department Director or designee should ensure that the exit interview is scheduled and that all outstanding timesheets are completed before the employee leaves.

+COBRA Privileges

-COBRA Privileges An employee who has group insurance coverage at the time of separation has conversion privileges for health and life insurance.
+An employee who has group insurance coverage at the time of separation has conversion privileges for health and life insurance.
 The employee can assume full payment of the premiums and continue the coverage for up to 18 months.
 The conversion privileges also apply to dependents that are covered at the time of the employee's separation.

+Retirement Refund

+A separating employee may request a refund of retirement contributions from TMRS.
+HR must certify the refund application prior to submitting to TMRS.

+Separation PA

-Retirement Refund A separating employee may request a refund of retirement contributions from the Texas Municipal Retirement System.
-Separation PA Personnel Action (PA) for employees separating from the City must be generated as soon as it is known that an employee is leaving the City.
+Personnel Action (PA) for employees separating from the City must be generated as soon as it is known that an employee is leaving the City.
 Failure to do so may jeopardize the timeliness of the employee's final paycheck/direct deposit.
 A help desk ticket must be created to cancel all City accounts, i.e. computer and email access.
 Based on business necessity, a Director may request the exiting employee's emails be forwarded to their supervisor for a period not to exceed 60 days.

+Rehire Eligibility

-Rehire Eligibility Employees who are rehired within thirty (30) days of termination date will not have a break in service and leave accruals will be restored at the level previously held.
+Employees who are rehired within thirty (30) days of termination date will not have a break in service and leave accruals will be restored at the level previously held.